beyondeye/libopenmpt_kmp/README.md

 ### Quick Setup for Wasm/JS Consumers

+> **Note:** Manual setup is required for Wasm/JS regardless of how you consume the shared module.

-1. Obtain `libopenmpt.js` and `libopenmpt.wasm` files
+1. The prebuilt `libopenmpt.js` and `libopenmpt.wasm` files are located in `shared/src/wasmJsMain/resources/`
-2. Place them in your web app's resources
+2. Copy them to your app module's resources (e.g., `your-app/src/wasmJsMain/resources/`)
 3. Call `LibOpenMpt.initializeLibOpenMpt()` before using ModPlayer

 📖 **For detailed instructions, see [docs/README_library_consumers.md](docs/README_library_consumers.md)**